 The owner, Sol Stoumen, took the BOE to court and fought for the right of his patrons to gather at his bar.
 The case, Stoumen v Reilly, weighed the basic human right to free association, regardless of sexual preference.

 The court ruled against the BOE—although harassment persisted for years after this for other reasons.
 George R Reilly and the BOE lost the suit.
-It was therefore an historic win–the first legal victory for LGBT rights in US history.
+It was therefore an historic win–the first legal victory for LGBTQ rights in US history.

 Humble beginnings on Circular Avenue